Boardwalk Arcades: Year-Round Fun and Games

 The Laser Tag Arena invites guests into a 3,500 square foot maze of seven black-light rooms.
 Teams outfitted with colorful light lasers and flashing laser-sensitive vests try to tag members of the opposite team while avoiding their own teammates.

-The list of the arcade’s many high-tech games is one of the most extensive in the area and includes latest additions such as DDR: Super Nova, Ghost Squad, Time Crisis 4, Crimson Skies, Need for Speed Underground, and Super Mario Karts.
+The list of the arcade’s many high-tech games is one of the most extensive in the area and includes latest additions such as Star Wars Battle Pod, Walking Dead Pinball, Kung Fu Panda, Flappy Bird, Subway Surfer, and Candy Crush.

-A variety of activities are available inside the Casino Arcade from redemption and prize games, photo booths, and the latest in high-tech adventures and interactive games, plus to pinball, air hockey, an antique shooting gallery, and much more for hours of family entertainment.
+A variety of activities are available inside the Casino Arcade from redemption and prize games, photo booths, and the latest in high-tech adventures and interactive games, plus pinball, air hockey, and an antique shooting gallery.

-The Casino Arcade also houses a Boardwalk Prize Center where players who win redemption games such as Skee Ball can trade in those coupons for prizes.
+The Casino Arcade also houses a Boardwalk Prize Center where players who win redemption games such as Skee Ball can trade credits for prizes.

 Both the Arcade and the Laser Tag Arena are available for private rentals.
 The Casino Arcade is open daily, year-round.
 Call (831) 426-7433 for schedule information.